Best Phones for Traveling the World

 OnePlus Nord N30

 OnePlus’s original pitch was the idea of providing flagship features at not flagship prices, and they did pretty well for a long while.
-However, nowadays they’re flagship killers are priced at pretty much the same price point as the flagships they are purporting to kill.
+However, nowadays their flagship killers are priced at pretty much the same price point as the flagships they are purporting to kill.

 Even so, they are still doing a pretty good job competing at the budget price point.